masashiltakahashi/masashiltakahashi.github.io/_pages/research.md

 **Presentations: USC 2026, Real Estate Finance and Investment Symposium 2025, Penn State 2025**

-*Commercial real estate markets lack systematic measures of inflation and market expectations.
+*Commercial real estate markets lack systematic measures of inflation, market expectations, and risk premiums.
 We develop an asset-pricing–based approach and apply it to major U.S. office, industrial, and retail markets to estimate these measures.*

+<p style="margin-top: 2.5em;"></p>

+##### **<span style="color: rgb(0, 0, 0)">Credit Expansion and Neighborhood Transformation: Evidence from Place-Based Mortgage Lending</span>** (with Wenchuan Zhao)

+**Presentations: UEA European Meeting 2026 (Scheduled)**

+*Credit policy is often place-based.
+When borrowing costs are lowered in specific locations, who moves in and local outcomes may change.
+We study this sorting channel in a place-based mortgage lending program.*

 <p style="margin-top: 2.5em;"></p>